dineshmiriyala/bill-generator/README.md

 5. **Statements:** Use `/statements` (date range) or `/statements_company` (per customer) to review totals and export data.
 6. **Analytics:** `/analytics` surfaces trends, retention, and top customers for monitoring business health.
 7. **Invoice visuals:** Use the Config → Invoice Visual Settings panel to update watermark colour and section font sizes (persisted via `layoutConfig`).
+8. **Accounting:** Head to `/accounting` to monitor receivables and log payments/expenses against customers and invoices.

 ## Data Management and Recovery